zboxfs/zbox/README.md

 encapsulating files and directories into an encrypted repository, it provides a virtual file system and exclusive access to authorised application.

-Unlike other system-level file systems, such as ext4, XFS and btrfs, which provide shared access to multiple processes, Zbox is a file system that runs in the same memory space as the application.
+Unlike other system-level file systems, such as [ext4], [XFS] and [Btrfs], which provide shared access to multiple processes, Zbox is a file system that runs in the same memory space as the application.
 It only provide access to one process at a time.

-By abstracting IO access, Zbox supports a variety of underneath storage layers.
+By abstracting IO access, Zbox supports a variety of underlying storage layers.
 Memory and OS file system are supported, RDBMS and key-value object store supports are coming soon.